 On September 17, 2007, our Board of Directors and stockholders adopted the 2007 Incentive Stock and Awards Plan (the "2007 Plan").
 The purpose of the 2007 Plan is to provide an incentive to attract and retain directors, officers, consultants, advisors and employees whose services are considered valuable, to encourage a sense of proprietorship and to stimulate an active interest of such persons in our development and financial success.
-Under the 2007 Plan, we are authorized to issue incentive stock options intended to qualify under Section 422 of the Internal Revenue Code of 1986, as amended, non-qualified stock options, and restricted stock.
-The 2007 Plan is administered by our Board of Directors until such time as such authority has been delegated to a committee of the Board of Directors.
+Under the 2007 Plan is administered by our Board of Directors until such time as such authority has been delegated to a committee of the Board of Directors.
 Effective November 5, 2008, our stockholders approved an amendment to the 2007 Plan to increase the number of authorized shares to 75,000 from 37,500.
 On January 25, 2012, our Board of Directors and stockholders approved an amendment to, among other things, increase the maximum number of shares issuable under the 2007 Plan to 750,000 shares.
-The amendment became effective following our compliance with certain information requirements of the SEC.
-Effective as of July 18, 2012, our Board of Directors and stockholders approved a further amendment to increase the maximum number of shares to 2,400,000 shares and to increase the number of shares to 2,400,000 shares.
+The amendment became effective following our compliance with certain information requirements of the smart may be granted to an individual in a calendar year.
 The stockholder approval of the amendment will become effective following our compliance with certain information requirements of the SEC.